TC Energy restarts Keystone oil pipeline at 20% pressure reduction: U.S. regulator

-NEW YORK (Reuters) - TC Energy Corp (TRP.TO) has completed repairs and restarted the Keystone oil pipeline at a 20% pressure reduction after spilling more than 9,000 barrels in North Dakota two weeks ago, a U.S. regulator said on Tuesday.
+NEW YORK (Reuters) - TC Energy Corp has completed repairs and restarted the Keystone oil pipeline at a 20% pressure reduction after spilling more than 9,000 barrels in North Dakota two weeks ago, a U.S. regulator said on Tuesday.

 The U.S. Pipeline and Hazardous Materials Safety Administration (PHMSA) continues to investigate the cause of the rupture in Edinburg, North Dakota, spokesman Darius Kirkwood wrote in an email.
 He said the failed portion of the line has been shipped to a metallurgical lab in Houston, Texas, for testing.